Drawing on the three causes for the bullwhip effect, as established in the debriefing discussion, three areas of improvement can be established.

 - eCollaboration in the supply chain: idea and philosophy

 - Joint product development in the automotive industry

 - The role of trust and social capital in inter-firm relationships

 - Managing inter-firm interfaces

-The discussion of the three areas of improvement (sessions 3-5) leads to an integrated supply chain model (see figure 2) as the results overview of this teaching part of the B2B course.
+The discussion of the three areas of improvement (sessions 3-5) leads to an integrated supply chain model (see figure below) as the results overview of this teaching part of the B2B course.